 In early 2013, HUD's Office of General Counsel approved a statewide Coordinated Remedial Plan for the State of Illinois, which allows local public housing authorities (PHAs) to establish preferences on their Public Housing and/or Housing Choice Voucher waiting lists for Olmstead populations.
-PHAs provide a preference to persons living with disabilities who are participating in one of the three court consent decrees (Colbert, Williams, and Ligas) and those who are seeking to move out of a State-Operated Developmental Center (SODC).
+PHAs provide a preference to persons living with disabilities who are participating in one of the three Illinois consent decrees (Colbert, Williams and Ligas) and those who are seeking to move out of a State-Operated Developmental Center (SODC).

 PHAs must still revise their Public Housing Agency Plans to reflect the requested preference and request a waiver.
-The Statewide Housing Coordinator (SHC) from DHS has worked with several PHAs in the past four years to submit these waivers and establish agreements for voucher and public housing unit set-asides.
-The SHC has worked to secure housing vouchers and public housing units through local public housing authorities including Cook County, the City of Chicago, Rockford, Decatur, and Lake County.
-The table below shows how many vouchers and public housing units that PHAs have committed to this effort.
+The Statewide Housing Coordinator (SHC) from DHS has worked with several PHAs the past five years to submit these waivers and establish agreements for voucher and public housing unit set-asides.
+The SHC has worked to secure housing vouchers and public housing units through local public housing authorities including Cook County, the City of Chicago, Rockford, Decatur and Lake County.
+The table on the next page shows how many vouchers and public housing units that PHAs have committed to this effort as of July 2018.